gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fundamentals.md

 You should also, at least briefly read about [the boilerplate code used here](webgl-boilerplate.html) that is used in most of the examples.
-You should also at least skim [how to draw mulitple things](webgl-drawing-multiple-things.html) to give you some idea of how more typical WebGL apps are structured because unfortunately nearly all the examples only draw one thing and so do not show that structure.
+You should also at least skim [how to draw multiple things](webgl-drawing-multiple-things.html) to give you some idea of how more typical WebGL apps are structured because unfortunately nearly all the examples only draw one thing and so do not show that structure.

 Otherwise from here you can go in 2 directions.
-If you are interested in image procesing I'll show you [how to do some 2D image processing](webgl-image-processing.html).
+If you are interested in image processing I'll show you [how to do some 2D image processing](webgl-image-processing.html).
 If you are interesting in learning about translation, rotation and scale then [start here](webgl-2d-translation.html).